 - Obtained full defense verdict in bench trial involving property boundary dispute and successfully defended verdict on appeal to the Third Court of Appeals.

-- Obtained favorable settlement in trademark infringement suit brought by client in which the defendant agreed to cease using allegedly infringing mark.
+- Obtained favorable settlement in trademark suit brought by client in which the defendant agreed to cease using allegedly infringing mark.